For live traffic updates follow @ndtraffic on Twitter provided by the Indiana State Police.

-All parking lots, including the RV lots close 3 hours after the game ends.
-Vehicles parked in lots longer than three hours after the game may be towed at owner’s expense.
+All parking lots, including the RV lots, close 3 hours after the game ends.
+Vehicles parked in lots longer than three hours after the game may be towed at the owner’s expense.

-Parking is prohibited after 6 a.m. on Saturdays of home football games without special football parking pass in Lot C1, Gold Lot, B3 (Joyce Center Lots and Rec Sports Lots, Eck Tennis and athletic complex areas), all B1 lots (stadium, PAC and Hesburgh Center), E1 (Visitor Lot near Performing Arts Center on Notre Dame Avenue), Raclin-Carmichael Hall, B2 (Library Lot), Innovation Park Lot, Bookstore Lot, Library Circle, parking areas on Moose Krause Circle, A6 (along Dorr Rd. near former Campus Security Building), and west of the Hesburgh Center.
-Student vehicles may be moved on Fridays to D2 Middle and South Lots.
-Student parking is prohibited in B16.
-Faculty and Staff may move to the D6, B16 or B17 Lot as space permits.
+Parking is prohibited after 6 a.m. on Saturdays of home football games without special football parking pass in Lot C1, Gold Lot, B3 (Joyce Center Lots and Rec Sports Lots, Eck Tennis and athletic complex areas), all B lots (Library and all lots north of Library Lot, B16 Lot, B1 Stadium, Stayer and Hesburgh Center), E1 (Visitor Lot near Performing Arts Center on Notre Dame Avenue), Raclin-Carmichael Hall, B2 (Library Lot), Innovation Park Lot, Bookstore Lot, Library Circle, parking areas on Moose Krause Circle, A6 (along Dorr Rd. near former Campus Security Building), and west of the Hesburgh Center.
+Student parking is prohibited in the B16 Lot.
+Faculty and Staff may move to the D6, or A17 Lot as space permits.
 Vehicles left in the restricted lots/areas will be towed at owner’s expense beginning at 6 a.m.
 Regular faculty/staff and student parking assignments are not available on game day.
 Please follow directions of police.
 Access to central campus lots is restricted to a special pass during one-way traffic pattern.

 Motorcycles, vehicles with trailers and large trucks are prohibited in all lots on game day.